 One might be able to buy six bamboo Shinai (and then paint them any color that you desire) for the price of my lightsaber.
 From a purely utilitarian standpoint the Shinai would work just as well for the sort of training that I am doing.
-Nor would one ever have to worry about the batteries dying or the electronics coming lose.
-And yet I felt like I got a great deal when I bought the more elaborate, delicate and expensive training tool?
+Nor would one ever have to worry about the batteries dying or the electronics being damaged.
+And yet I still felt like I got a great deal when I bought the more elaborate, delicate and expensive training tool?
 The Marxist theory gives us a way to discuss and theorize this paradox.
+This tool can help us to grapple with the subjective meaning of what classical economists call “the consumer surplus.”
 It also brings economic markets (through which most of us encounter our lightsabers) back into the discussion.

 Again, it is not hard to see how this might apply to the world of lightsabers.
 These are physical objects that are endowed not just with social meaning, but with strategic purpose.
 As I have conducted various interviews over the course of my fieldwork a number of people have noted that they started coming to class because they “wanted to get in shape.”
 In short, they had a desire to physically transform the self.
 Yet rather than accepting the dominant social image of athleticism, they chose to do so in an environment that self-consciously celebrated geek culture.

-Indeed, it is the sort of looks that one occasionally gets from passersby in the mall that reminds you just how transgressive such an activity can be.
-Yet sociologists of religions have theorized that it is precisely the “high costs to entry” within a community that may account for the strong bonding that can take place there.
+It is the sort of looks that one occasionally gets from passersby in the mall (where our schools is located) that reminds you just how transgressive such an activity can be.
+Yet sociologists of religions have theorized that it is precisely the “high social costs to entry” within a community that may account for the strong bonding that can take place there.
 The creation of such identities can be very empowering.
-As one of my classmates noted, “The CLA is where bad ass nerds are made!”
+As one of my classmates noted, “The Central Lightsaber Academy is where bad ass nerds are made!”